-- The minimum building setback required from the street boundary (or boundaries, where an allotment has more than one street frontage) - The minimum building setbacks required from side and rear boundaries - The minimum building setbacks required for single and two storey dwellings - Built to boundary wall locations for garages/carports on boundaries
+- The minimum building setback required from the street boundary (or boundaries, where an allotment has more than one street frontage) - The minimum building setbacks required from side and rear boundaries - The minimum building setbacks required for single and two storey dwellings - Zero lot line allocations for garages / carports on boundaries

-A building envelope plan is provided for each stage of the development and provides detailed information for each allotment.
+The building envelope plan for each allotment is shown on the detailed allotment development plan provided for each stage.

-The building envelope plan forms part of the guidelines and gives effect to them.
-A dwelling must be sited within the building envelope subject to site coverage and other requirements as set out in these guidelines and Council's Planning Scheme.
+The allotment development plan forms part of the guidelines and gives effect to them.
+A dwelling must be sited within the building envelope subject to site coverage and other requirements as set out in these guidelines.